AsWali/eye-segmentation/README.md

 5. 0.93217456
 6. 0.9556759

 Looking at the results for the OpenEDS dataset, it can be concluded we got rather close to the mIoU accuracy of the paper.
 Their highest score is 0,9485 while ours is 0,9385.
-This change is highly likely because of their post-process filter, which is probably more #######sufficted Wat betekent dit woord? ##### than ours and has higher performance.
+This change is highly likely because of their post-process filter, which is probably more sophisticated than ours and has higher performance.
 The accuracies reached on our own dataset increased a lot based on the epochs, it did learn the images and we even used an image of an eye from Wikipedia and this was the result:

 ![image](https://raw.githubusercontent.com/AsWali/eye-segmentation/main/tests/c_input2.png?token=ACLMPHXEVQRDIF4DJON3O33A2TPRQ)